Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

 Is My Cat Cold?

-Winter is upon us while the temperatures are dropping as the seasons are changing.
+You may notice that winter is upon us when the temperatures begin to drop.
 The smell of hot apple cider fills the air and a warm fireplace lifts the chill.
 Home sweet home . . . wait!
 Is my cat cold?
-(Are you serious?)
 Do cats get cold?

-Well, my cat has a better coat than I do plus she's all rolled up in a ball over on the floor, so why do I need to worry about that?
-We do need to worry about our cats getting cold.
+Well, my cat has a better coat than I do, plus she's all rolled up in a ball over on the floor, so why do I need to worry about that?
+Well, we actually do need to worry about our cats getting cold.
 Let me show you why.

 We need to take action not only for our indoor cats but our feral outdoor cats as well.
 Your indoor cat will seek warmer areas of your home such as:

 - Heating pads for pets